 Then protons and neutrons were given the axe.
 They consist of things like quarks and gluons and we don't want to go into that, since this fundamental and exciting insight has absolutely no practical consequences so far (and for the foreseeable future).

 |So instead of enumerating a large and growing crowd of elementary, or perhaps not-so-elementary, particles, let's look at some basic properties first.|

 |Size.
 Forget it.
 All that one can say is that elementary particles are small.
 A "size" of 1015 m = 106 nm gives an idea of how small.
 Otherwise size of elementary particles is not a well-defined property.
 What precise size has the acoustic wave you just emitted by yelling "what kind of BS is that?"
 Same thing for elementary particles.|

-theory of relativity lurks somewhere in the background!).
-Since photons (and
+the theory of relativity lurks somewhere in the background!).
+Since photons (and some other

 Otherwise all elementary particles have well-defined (rest) masses that we know quite well.
 Why they have masses, and why those masses have the values they have, still eludes us to some extent.
 The multi-billion Euro enterprise to find the elusive so-called Higg's Boson that is going on right now, is all about that.
 3)